Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and directly describe elements unique to 'Inception' without overlapping with the other choices.
-They avoid any answer-word contamination and use descriptive paraphrases effectively.
+Clues are highly specific to 'The Matrix' without using forbidden words.
+They cover different aspects like themes, visuals, narrative, and characters.
+No answer contamination or synonym use is apparent.

 ✅ Strengths:
 - Generally specific and relate to correct answer